 ~ Perttu Ojansuu, Co-Founder and CEO of Happeo

-Company intranet software now incorporates search engines, user profiles, blogs, mobile apps with notifications, and events planning within their infrastructure.
+Company intranet now incorporates search engines, user profiles, blogs, mobile apps with notifications, and events planning within their infrastructure.
 The most successful corporate intranet examples are compatible with already existing applications that provide a needed service, or they create their own version of this service that works within the larger intranet structure.

-Successful intranet software keep employees coming back on a daily basis to check up on tasks and stay on top of their jobs.
+A successful intranet keeps employees coming back on a daily basis to check up on tasks and stay on top of their jobs.
 High employee activity allows for a smooth, company-wide intranet adoption.

 6 essential elements of an intranet

 Now, we understand how and why intranets started, and that they have been moving with the trend of technology.
-So if we want something top of the line, user-friendly, all-encompassing and modern, what does such an intranet software entail?
+So if we want something top of the line, user-friendly, all-encompassing and modern, what does such an intranet entail?
 Tech Republic presented their findings on the essential intranet features, and a few years later CMS Wire published an updated list of 5 key intranet purposes.
 Both agree on 6 elements as crucial parts to your intranet adoption.
 Look for them if you're comparing intranets.

-Here are 6 essential features that you need to look for in an intranet software:
+Here are 6 essential features that you need to look for in an intranet: